جامعة النجاح الوطنية

 • 10651372

-Introduction to finite element methods.
-Integral formulation and variation methods.
-Modeling principles and mesh specification of one dimensional problems: derivation of element equations, assembly of element equations, imposition of boundary conditions, solution of equations, and error analysis.
-Introduction to two dimensional problems.
-Computer simulation for solving engineering problems.
+Introduction to finite element methods. integral formulation and variation methods. modeling principles and mesh specification of one dimensional problems: derivation of element equations, assembly of element equations, imposition of boundary conditions, solution of equations, and error analysis. introduction to two dimensional problems. computer simulation for solving engineering problems.

 3